Diversify and Disambiguate: Learning From Underspecified Data: Related Work

 \section{Related Work}

-\textbf{Underspecification.} Prior works have discussed the underspecified nature of many datasets \cite{d2020underspecification,oakden2020hidden}.
-Underspecification is especially problematic when the bias of deep neural networks towards simple functions \cite{arpit2017closer,shah2020pitfalls,geirhos2020shortcut} is not aligned with the true function.
+\textbf{Underspecification.} Prior works have discussed the underspecified nature of many datasets \citep{d2020underspecification,oakden2020hidden}.
+Underspecification is especially problematic when the bias of deep neural networks towards simple functions \citep{arpit2017closer,gunasekar2018implicit,shah2020pitfalls,geirhos2020shortcut,pezeshki2021gradient,pezeshki2021gradient} is not aligned with the true function.
 Yet, these works do not present a general solution.
-As we will find in Section~\ref{sec:experiments}, DivDis can address underspecified datasets, even when one viable solution is much simpler than another, since only one of the heads can represent the simplest solution.
-Active learning methods \cite{cohn1996active,hanneke2014theory} are also related in that they handle underspecification by reducing ambiguity.
-Our MI-based diversity term resembles a common active learning criterion \cite{houlsby2011bayesian}, but a key difference is that we directly optimize a set of models with respect to our criterion.
-To study underspecification, we defined a notion of near-optimal sets, which is related to that of \textit{Rashomon sets} \cite{fisher2019all,semenova2019study}, but with the crucial difference that ours depends on unlabeled data from a different distribution.
+As we find in Section~\ref{sec:experiments}, DivDis can address underspecified datasets, even when one viable solution is much simpler than another, since only one of the heads can represent the simplest solution.
+Our notion of near-optimal sets can be seen as an extension of \textit{Rashomon sets} \citep{fisher2019all,semenova2019study} to the unsupervised domain adaptation setting.
+Active learning methods \citep{cohn1996active,hanneke2014theory} are also related in that they handle underspecification by reducing ambiguity.
+Our MI-based diversity term resembles a common active learning criterion \citep{houlsby2011bayesian}, but a key difference is that we directly optimize a set of models with respect to our criterion.

-\textbf{Ensembles and Bayesian methods.} Our approach is related to ensemble methods \cite{hansen1990neural,dietterich2000ensemble,lakshminarayanan2016simple}, which aggregate the predictions of multiple learners.
-Ensembles have been shown to perform best when each member produces errors independently of one another \cite{krogh1995neural}, a property we exploit by encouraging disagreement on unlabeled test data.
-Previous works have extended ensembles by learning a diversified set of functions \cite{parker2020ridge,wortsman2021learning,rame2021dice}.
+\textbf{Ensemble methods.} Our approach is related to ensemble methods \citep{hansen1990neural,dietterich2000ensemble,lakshminarayanan2016simple}, which aggregate the predictions of multiple learners.
+Ensembles have been shown to perform best when each member produces errors independently of one another \citep{krogh1995neural}, a property we exploit by maximizing disagreement on unlabeled test data.
+Previous works have extended ensembles by learning a diversified set of functions \citep{pang19improving,parker2020ridge,wortsman2021learning,rame2021dice,sinha2021dibs}.
 While the \Div stage similarly learns a collection of diverse functions, our approach differs in that we directly optimize for diversity on a separate target dataset.
+Prior works have learned a diverse set of reinforcement learning policies both with an underlying task \cite{mouret2015illuminating,conti2017improving,kumar2020one} and with no task at all \cite{lehman2011novelty,eysenbach2018diversity,sharma2019dynamics}.
+While similarly motivated, these works operate in a very different setting, since we consider supervised learning with underspecification.
+So-called \textit{quality diversity} methods aim to balance performance and novelty in a population \cite{lehman2011novelty,mouret2015illuminating,cully2017quality}.